ls1intum/Artemis/docs/README.md

 ## Running Sphinx Locally

-To  generate the documentation as single HTML file, use the provided `Makefile`/`make.bat` files in the folder `docs`:
+To generate the documentation as a single HTML file, use the provided `Makefile`/`make.bat` files in the folder `docs`:
 ```bash
 # maxOS / Linux
 make singlehtml